barbarer/py4e-int/_sources/functions/peer_in.rst

 .. mchoice:: ctp-functions-08_Functions_07
    :author: Cynthia Taylor
    :practice: T
-   :answer_a: Raaarrr I’m a bear
+   :answer_a: Raaarrr I'm a bear
    :answer_b: Eeek a bear!
    :answer_c: Both
    :answer_d: Neither
-   :answer_e: I don’t know
+   :answer_e: I don't know
    :correct: a
    :feedback_a: Correct!
 The function "foo()" has been called in the last line.
 So, the print statement under it will be executed.
    :feedback_b: Incorrect!
 The function "foo()" has been called in the last line and NOT "bar()".
 So, the print statement under "foo()" will be executed and returned.